fdxmw/inkscape_sliceforms/README.md

 1. Width of material.
 This setting just helps you use material more efficiently.
 The material width determines how many template copies placed in a row, before starting a new row.
 Note that this is the *usable* material width, which is smaller than the actual material width.
    > For example, with a Cricut cutting machine it is best to avoid cutting within .25″ of the material's edge, so the usable width of a 8.5″ x 11″ sheet of cardstock is actually 8″ (8.5″ - .25″ - 25.″).

 The cylinder and truncated sphere models have a 'Slice shape' option.
 The 'C' option much easier to assemble.
 The 'Ring' option is more difficult to assemble, because each slice has a unique pattern of slots, and the slices must be assembled in a specific order, and it is much easier to accidentally tear the paper during assembly.
-Unfortunately I have not yet found time to document the assembly process for ring-shaped slices.
-Models with ring-shaped slices are much more rigid than models with C-shaped slices.
 The green and white truncated sphere in the images above was assembled from ring-shaped slices; all the other cylinders and spheres were assembled from C-shaped slices.

 ## Making slices